cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-11-28-incident-data-list.md

 **FAQ:** How do I understand the impact on specific datasets?
 How will you inform users about this?

 The CEDA Archive includes both small and very large datasets.
-This means that, coupled with the hierarchical structure we have, means the above directory list may relate to one or more datasets as listed in our data catalogue service (https://catalogue.ceda.ac.uk).
+This means that, coupled with the hierarchical structure we have, means the above directory list may relate to one or more datasets as listed in our {{<link "https://catalogue.ceda.ac.uk">}}data catalogue service{{</link>}}.

-Whilst users can discover datasets via the catalogue, we also know users go direct to parts of the archive (via https://data.ceda.ac.uk/), so in the first instance we wanted to make sure the affected directories were suitably flagged with the `recovery_readme_nov2025.txt` files.
+Whilst users can discover datasets via the catalogue, we also know users go direct to parts of the archive (via {{<link "https://data.ceda.ac.uk/">}}data.ceda.ac.uk{{</link>}}), so in the first instance we wanted to make sure the affected directories were suitably flagged with the `recovery_readme_nov2025.txt` files.
 This ensures we are conveying the information to all users, regardless of how they get to the affected directories.

 With this in place, our next step will be to add in a news banner on the catalogue records for the affected datasets to further inform users.